ObscureIM/obscure-faucet-api/README.md

-# obsidian-faucet
+# obsidian-faucet-api

 This creates an API so that the faucet can make transactions.

-It connects to a node running a high availability wallet.
-To create a high availability wallet (ha) in a node, please fork the walletd-ha repository and see the instructions within how to run obscure-service as a daemon.

-This API makes rpc-calls using a turtle-service RPC wrapper written in JS.
-Instructions to set up your own API to make calls to a node is shown below:
+Requirements:

+A node running walletd-ha
+A cloud service to deploy this app, example heroku

+This API will connect to the node running walletd-ha, and make RPC calls for transactions.

 Clone this repository
 ```